IanVS/vitest-fetch-mock/README.md

 ### Compatibility

-The most recent version of vitest-fetch-mock supports vitest 2.
-If you are using vitest version 1.x, please install vitest-fetch-mock0.2.2.
+The most recent versions of vitest-fetch-mock support Vitest 2 and Node.js 18 and above.
+If you are using Vitest version 1.x or an older version of node, please install `vitest-fetch-mock0.2.2`.

 ### Package Installation